With a reputation for being incredibly expensive, many potential visitors plainly assume that there is no real way to save money in Copenhagen.

 If you want to experience Copenhagen’s food scene without breaking the bank, you will find that there are also lots of street food options.
 For instance, the Reffen food market (formerly at Paper Island) has countless food stalls curing out just about every cuisine imaginable at affordable prices for Denmark.
 You can eat a full meal here while spending about €20 per person.

 Grabbing breakfast at a cafe doesn’t have to be ultra-expensive, either, and Copenhagen has a number of very cool, hip cafes to choose from.
-If you’re going for brunch or lunch at a cafe in Copenhagen, plan to spend about €20-30 per person on food.
+Plan to spend about €20-30 per person on food in these places.

 Of course, you can always save money more by cooking your own meals or opting for accommodations that include breakfast in the price.
 Even by making your own breakfast at home, you are able to save a lot of money on your overall food budget in Copenhagen.